-For more than 120 years, STADA has taken care of a great good – human health.
-STADA’s philosophy and mission statement reflects that the care, health and well-being of people is at the heart of their work.
+For over 120 years, STADA has been dedicated to a noble cause – the well-being of human health.
+The guiding philosophy and mission statement of STADA underscore their commitment to placing the health and welfare of individuals at the core of their endeavors.

 Get In Touch To Learn More!

 “ALL THE BEST – from STADA, of course.”

 STADA Arzneimittel AG is a publicly listed company headquartered in Bad Vilbel, Hessen.
 It stands as Germany’s sole independent producer of generics and maintains a global presence through approximately 50 distributors across over 30 countries.
 Renowned products such as Grippostad®, Ladival®, and Hoggar Night® rank as top sellers within their respective product categories in Germany.

 To guarantee the traceability of pharmaceutical products throughout the entire journey from production to distribution to patients, accurate coding for each product is essential.
 Given that STADA has been utilizing thermal inkjet systems for coding various products, the decision was made to incorporate a G320i thermal inkjet OEM board into the Mettler Toledo XS2MV checkweigher.

 G320i thermal inkjet OEM board provides simple control and system integration